 Moderation is Key

-Cats enjoy a varied diet so adding cat-safe human foods not only offers nutritional benefits but also gives the kitty something to look forward to each meal.
-You can add a little human food mixed with quality commercial cat foods to ensure you are meeting all of your cat’s dietary needs.
+Cats enjoy a varied diet, so adding cat-safe human foods not only offers nutritional benefits but also gives the kitty something to look forward to each meal.
+You can add a little human food mixed with high-quality commercial cat foods to ensure you are meeting all of your cat’s dietary needs.

 If you find your cat is getting addicted, then stop giving human foods as meal toppers entirely, and limit treats to specific reasons, like rewards for training or chewing and dental health.